ringcentral/ringcentral-demos-oauth/javascript-express/README.md

 http://localhost:8080/callback
 ```

+#### Using TLS

-Note: If you set the following parameters, you can start this demo using TLS.
+If you set the following parameters, you can start this demo using TLS.
 Be sure you are using HTTPS for your redirect URI.

 | Property | Information |
 |----------|-------------|